dawnwallet/dawn-key-management/README.md

 ```

 ### Account
 An Account is represented by an `EthereumAccount` object.
-You are required to inject an `EthereumAddress` to have fully access of its capabilities
+You are required to inject an `EthereumAddress` to have fully access of its capabilities.

 ```Swift
   let address = EthereumAddress(hex: "")